cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Vision Processing (n.):** the thing programmers say they're going to do every year but never have time for ~Jalerre

 # W

 **Wall (N.):** An inanimate object commonly used to stop robots with faulty autonomous code~carpedav000

-**Watched pot :** the period between placing all the robots on an FRC field and the robots actually obtaining sufficient field connectivity to run a match.~techhelpbb
+**Watched pot (n.):** the period between placing all the robots on an FRC field and the robots actually obtaining sufficient field connectivity to run a match.~techhelpbb

 **Water Game (n):** The universal solvent solution for game hints according to a variety of CD posters.~GeeTwo